Admitted Student Checklist - Spring Transfer

 3. Join us for a transfer student day

 We host transfer student visit days on the UW–Madison campus.
 Admitted students who have not yet had a chance to visit, or who are still uncertain about the transfer process, are welcome to attend.
 These events are open to prospective transfer students and admitted transfer students.

 Financial aid could include scholarships, grants, on-campus Work-Study jobs, and student loans.
 All US citizens and permanent residents should follow instructions provided by the Office of Student Financial Aid to file for federal student aid using the Free Application for Federal Student Aid (FAFSA) which is available online beginning October 1.
 Remember to list the UW–Madison FAFSA code of 003895.
 International students should review a list of scholarships and grants provided by International Student Services.

 University Residence Halls are open to students who want to live on campus in spring.
 Refer to University Housing to learn more about the features of each Residence Hall and housing application deadlines.
 You may want to consider Transfer House, which is a community of transfer students located in Tripp Residence Hall.
 University Apartments are also offered for students who have families or prefer apartment-style accommodations.

 6. Sign up for placement tests

 Some transfer students are required to take placement tests in English, mathematics, foreign language, and/or English as a Second Language.
 Students who are required to take placement tests will be informed by email and students who completed them at another UW institution will not be required to retest.
 For information about testing, refer to the Testing and Evaluation Services website for incoming UW–Madison students.
-You must register for placement testing before selecting a SOAR date.

 7. Sign up for Student Orientation, Advising, and Registration (SOAR)